 Long regarded as a social ill, support for recreational marijuana use has been gaining traction across the United States and the globe.
-Eight states have legalized it entirely, and thirty states allow the drug for medicinal purposes.
-With Canada set to legalize marijuana by 2018 and the potential for other countries to follow suit, it is more important than ever to understand the potential economic, social, and health impacts, good and bad, that may accompany increased access to marijuana.
+Nineteen states have legalized it for recreational use, and 37 states allow the drug for medicinal purposes.
+With Canada having legalized marijuana in 2018 and other countries following suit, it is more important than ever to understand the possible economic, social, and health impacts – good and bad – that have accompanied or may still accompany increased access to marijuana.
 While proponents of legalization believe marijuana’s biggest drawback to be increased calorie intake, health professionals and lawmakers have offered less optimistic analyses.

 In this article, we’ll explore the question of whether legalized marijuana a pitfall to be avoided, or the inevitable recognition of the non-criminal nature of one of America’s most popular pastimes.